Silent Scope (video game): Plot

-The U.S. First Family, including the President of the United States, returns from a function in Chicago, Illinois when their convoy is ambushed by terrorists.
+The U.S. First Family, including the President of the United States, returns from a function in Chicago when their convoy is ambushed by terrorists.
 In the resulting confusion, the terrorists manage to capture the entire First Family, and are demanding the release of their leader (the dictator) in exchange for the safe return of the president.
 Washington officials have decided to resolve the problem quietly, using military force.

 The player assists police at the scene of the kidnapping, from several high rise structures and after making a choice on tactics, the player defeats one of the terrorist leaders and manages to rescue the president's daughter in the process.
 Next the player pursues a terrorist boss in order to safely rescue the President's Wife.
 Finally, the player makes an invasive entry into the terrorist base.
 After fighting through the heavily guarded mansion, the player defeats Monica and liberates the President himself.
 However, the dictator is making a getaway and the player exhausts nearly an entire magazine on bulletproof glass and has only one bullet left to eliminate the dictator.